lodygens/fedid/doc/fedid.md

 The "OAuthServers" variable is an array containing OAuth server configurations.
 All OAuth server configuration variables are **required** and come from the OAuth server console (expect name).

-As example, one can find detailed instructions to use [Google OAuth service configuration](https://developers.google.com/identity/protocols/OAuth2/ "Google OAuth service configuration")
+As example, one can find detailed instructions for the [Google OAuth service configuration](https://developers.google.com/identity/protocols/OAuth2/ "Google OAuth service configuration")

 OAuth server configuration variables are listed below.